braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/sdk_endpoints.md

 |EU-01 | sdk.fra-01.braze.eu |

 {% alert note %}
-To configure the Braze Web SDK to use the appropriate endpoint for your integration, you can configure the SDK to use that endpoint through the `baseUrl` option to the initialize function.
+To configure the Braze Web SDK to use the appropriate endpoint for your integration, you must use the `baseUrl` option when initializing the function and include the SDK endpoint here.
 For example `appboy.initialize('YOUR-API-KEY-HERE', {baseUrl: 'sdk.iad-03.braze.com'})`
 <br>For more information check out our <a href="https://github.com/Appboy/appboy-web-sdk#getting-started">Github Web SDK documentation</a>.
 {% endalert %}